 A comprehensive literature review of the ecological effects of aquaculture in New Zealand was carried out by the Ministry for Primary Industries in collaboration with the Cawthron Institute and the National Institute of Water and Atmospheric Research (NIWA).
-The review was part of a wider programme to provide current and science-based information and advice on ecological effects of marine aquaculture, and best practice guidance to regional councils and unitary authorities in relation to the management of aquaculture.
+The review was part of a wider program me to provide current and science-based information and advice on ecological effects of marine aquaculture, and best practice guidance to regional councils and unitary authorities in relation to the management of aquaculture.
 An overview document summarises the key potential ecological effects of marine aquaculture in New Zealand, comments on their likely significance, and suggests management and mitigation options.

-In some regions, the benefit of this literature review and advice cannot be implemented without changes to regional coastal plans to insert appropriate matters of discretion or control on consents.
 In those regions where existing marine farms are discretionary or non-complying, regional councils and unitary authorities may take inconsistent approaches to managing these effects.